By: Jonathan Kaftzan

 Hackers today have all the best technology readily available.
 So, the security against these worms, viruses, target breaches, IP theft, spyware and ransomware has to evolve, too.

-With deep learning, we are reinventing and redefining cybersecurity “prevention” to its original classification: The idea that you can prevent attacks from happening.
+Deep learning in cybersecurity, reinvents and redefines “prevention” to its original classification: The idea that you can prevent attacks from happening.

 When you prevent things from happening, you can save resources, costs, damages, time, and your reputation.

-Deep learning is the most promising and most important technology for cybersecurity today.
+Deep learning in cybersecurity is the most promising and most important technology today.
 Actually, deep learning has revolutionized pretty much every field it has been applied to.
 Deep learning has advanced AI and computer science by leaps.
 Deep learning is motivated by a prevention approach, and prevention solutions are the future of cybersecurity.

 Real-time prevention harnesses deep learning technologies and provides 20%-30% better results than currently available cybersecurity solutions.

 Real-time prevention means producing high detection rates and low false positive rates.
-Real-time prevention using deep learning specifically designed for cybersecurity can keep safe any type of device, any operating system, and any file type.
+Real-time prevention using deep learning in cybersecurity is specifically designed to keep safe any type of device, any operating system, and any file type.

 As such, today’s real-time prevention technology is an essential cybersecurity solution to get – and stay — one-step ahead of the next breach.